 A Kinesiologist, on the other hand, provides personalized care to help clients reach stated goals.
 Kinesiologists have an in-depth knowledge of body movement, rehabilitation, and strengthening.
 They select active treatments such as fitness training and exercise rehab.

 A Kinesiologist’s treatment program is determined after a thorough examination.
-From that, they develop programs centered on fitness, athletics, and body composition.
+From that, they develop programs centred on fitness, athletics, and body composition.

 Beyond healing, a Kinesiologist provides detailed plans to help their clients get back into shape, lose weight, improve their cardiovascular endurance, and increase muscle strength.
 They do this with an active, tailored exercise plan carried out through personal sessions and recommended at-home exercises or techniques.
 This plan allows you to reach your goals by independently managing and improving your condition.